lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 This referendum is not an action, so it cannot be blocked, and action modifiers and reaction cards cannot be played.
 Otherwise, this referendum is handled just like any other.

-### 4. INFLUENCE PHASE
+### 4. Influence Phase

 Methuselahs vehemently strive to dominate vampire society, but most younger vampires are reluctant to defer to the whims of the ancients.
 Methuselahs must apply their resources skilfully to entice their younger brethren to do their bidding (often with the vampires not even realising that they are being manipulated).

 Your influence phase allows you to devote some of your pool to gaining control of the vampires in your uncontrolled region.
 This phase can also be used to move new vampires from your crypt to your uncontrolled region.